Our Edinburgh service

 Mental Health and Wellbeing Groups

-We currently run two groups in Edinburgh for mums who want to meet other women and look at how best to look after their wellbeing.
-Each week has a theme, but the mums participating guide the conversation.
+We peer support groups in Edinburgh for parents who want to meet others and look at how best to look after their wellbeing.
+Each week has a theme, but the parents participating guide the conversation.
 The sessions are fun and informative, and also offer a free creche for younger children needing looked after.

-Our Edinburgh project offers free counselling for single parents who feel this kind of one-to-one therapy would help them.
-Counselling can provide a safe and nurturing space to understand yourself better and work through issues and make changes that promote their wellbeing.
+Our Edinburgh project offers free counselling for single parents who feel this kind of one-to-one therapy would help.
+Counselling can provide a safe and nurturing space to understand yourself better and work through issues and make changes that promote your wellbeing.
 The sessions are weekly and while time limited, usually run for up to 12-16 sessions.

 We know that for many single parents trying to make ends meet in difficult circumstances, things can happen that you don’t expect.
 Particularly when these involve expenses you didn’t plan on, it can make things feel out of control.
 We can support you to step back and figure out what is going to help.
 If it’s about money or food, we occasionally have the funding to help directly.
 But if not, we can support you to apply to other organisations offering grants efficiently.